Sas2k/NumberScript/README.md

 - No spaces (Yup, you read that right)
 - Comments
 - Only 8 commands
-- A shell and a runner
+- A shell, a repl and a package manager

 ## Docs